nipafx/demo-jpms-monitor/README.md

 * `multi-compile.sh`: compiles all modules at once
 * `dry-run`: launches the application with `--dry-run`, which aborts before calling the main method
 * `run`: launches the application

+To reduce setup efforts for IntelliJ users, I decided to leave my `.idea` folder in here.
+Let's see whether it helps...